• Skip to primary navigation

 Topping Instructions

 • Grease two 8" flat walled cake pans (see post for more details).
-Combine 1/2 cup brown sugar and 2 tsp cinnamon in a medium size mixing bowl.
+Combine ½ cup brown sugar and 2 teaspoon cinnamon in a medium size mixing bowl.
 Peel and slice apples and coat in sugar/cinnamon mixture.
 Place single layer of apple slices facing the same direction, around the pan to make an outer circle.
 Repeat to make an inner circle of apples.
 See post for details.
 Set pans aside.

 Apple Cake Instructions